18Miguel/FileCache/README.md

 - `filename` (optional): Custom filename for the cache.
 If not provided, a default filename will be generated.

+### `cache.has(key)`

+Checks if the cache contains a value for the given key.

+- `key`: The cache key to check.
+- Returns: true if the cache has a value for the key, false otherwise.

 ### `cache.set(key, value)`

 Sets a value in the cache for the given key.